chazzofalf/picascii/Readme.md

 It should generate the text file livs_favorite_text_drawing.txt (If it doesn't, please tell me, either I did something wrong or I in my excitement didn't explain things in this file properly.
 Nonetheless, I would need your input on this matter if something goes wrong.
 I would gladly receive your input if you have any suggestions or concerns. )
 9. Open livs_favorite_text_drawing.txt in a consistent Text editor that uses a proper monospaced font such as Microsoft Visual Studio Code (Yes they do have that for Mac too!)
 (The zooming out instructions are written for Microsoft Visual Studio Code).
 You might not see desired results if you are using plain old Notepad or Word.
-Zoom out of the text by typing Ctrl+- until the screen does not respond to you zooming out any more.
+Zoom out of the text by typing Ctrl+- until the screen does not respond to you zooming out anymore.
-You should your image take shape on your screen.
+You should have your image take shape on your screen.
 You might have to scroll a little to see the entire work.
 But, you should see the gist of it.
 Neat.
 Right?
 Hit Ctrl+(NumPad 0) to get back to normal zoom and actually be able to read things again.
 If you do not have a NumPad because you have one of those common "skimpy" Apple Keyboards the simply Navigate the VS Code Menubar to (View > Appearance > Reset Zoom) and click.

 ## And Finally

 If you feel inclined with to display gratitude, or congratulatory gestures, then just send me a pat on the back.
 (Just Send a message containing 'Picascii is so awesome! ✋️🫷🙎‍♂️' to one of the listed channels below.)

-✝️ And you feel you want to praise the ONE who should be praised (the author of the author, the author of everything) then all you got to do is say a simple prayer of gratitude.
-He is the one who put this idea in my head by making me in such a way that I would come up with something such as this.
-And if you want help for things outside of this project (such as the things of life) then you can ask Him for that too.
-He is patiently waiting.
-What do have to lose? ✝️

 If you have any concerns or suggestions then send them to the place as well.

 ## Contact